AdriaJ/PolyatomicFW_SPL/README.md

 ```bash
 >> python example.py
 ```
-The following figure is an i example of what can be obtained with different parameters.
+The following figure is an example of what can be obtained with different parameters.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/43072455/153450106-e7460e33-c09a-461f-a588-900449501ae2.png" width="1000">
 </p>